Nodes¶

 keyword and before the class name.

-Whitespace after the class name and before the opening parenthesis for the bases and keywords.
+Whitespace after the class name and before the type parameters or the opening parenthesis for the bases and keywords.

 Whitespace after the closing parenthesis or class name and before the colon.